 I began freelance illustration in 1991 after graduating at Bristol Polytechnic.
-Since an MA at Kingston University in 1996 I have come to specialise in political and economic subjects for newspapers and magazines.
-I have worked extensively for international newspapers and magazines, as well as for clients in Design, Advertising and Book publishing.
+Since an MA at Kingston University in 1996 I have worked extensively for international newspapers and magazines, with literally hundreds if not thousands of contributions to publications such as The Economist, The Guardian, The Independent, Times Educational, The New York Times, Fortune, Le Monde, Libération, Courrier International, Der Freitag, Cicero, and many more.
+I also work for clients in Design, Advertising and Book publishing.

-I am happy to do talks and workshops for schools and universities.
-Please contact me regarding fees.
+Occasionally I give talks and workshops at schools and universities.
+Please contact me regarding fees and availability.

 Enquiries regarding illustration work are welcome.
 Nowadays I prefer commissions of a regular nature, rather than one-off jobs.

 If you would like to re-use any previous illustrations contact me,

 or have a look at Ikon Images, who licence a selection of my illustrations.